gbgabiola/notes/php/fundamentals.md

   - **Magic constants** are predefined constants that can change on the basis of their use
     - starts and ends with double underscore (`__`)
 - **Variable variables** takes the value of a variable and treats that as the name of a variable
+- **Variable Scope** is the context within which it is defined and can be accessed
+  - global variables spans included and required files as well
+  - local variables are declared inside a function which their scope is only in that particular function, 3 ways to access variables from global scope
+    - define the same variable name
+    - define as parameter and pass as argument
+    - **Note**: avoid using `global`, `$GLOBALS` superglobals as much as possible
+      - makes the code harder to read, maintain, and can introduce lots of bugs
+  - static variables exists only in a local function scope, but it does not lose its value when program execution leaves this scope

 ## Data Types & Type Casting